1. Why use this guide?

 Royal warrants were issued to those suppliers of specific goods which lay under the responsibility of Lord Steward's department.
 These include:

 Dates Description Series 1761-1782 Some original warrants to purveyors and other tradesmen e.g. cork cutter, wine chest maker, cake maker LS 13/246-250 1627-1820 Enrolled copies of warrants.
 From 1674 they are divided into two series, Royal and Steward's.
 Warrants to purveyors appear in the Steward's series.
-Grocery, poultry, wines and wax candles are among the goods to be purveyed LS 13/251-267 1820 onwards The issue of tradesmen's warrants does not appear to have been recorded 1838-1850 Fees for warrants, including fees for purveyor's warrants LS 13/306 1854-1900 In 1854 the office of Lord Steward was replaced by that of the master of the royal household, whose records are not public records Royal Archives, Windsor 1900 onwards Royal warrant holders: annual lists of published in the London Gazette ZJ 1 or London Gazette online
+Grocery, poultry, wines and wax candles are among the goods to be purveyed LS 13/251-267 1820 onwards The issue of tradesmen's warrants does not appear to have been recorded 1838-1850 Fees for warrants, including fees for purveyor's warrants LS 13/306 1854-1900 In 1854 the office of Lord Steward was replaced by that of the master of the royal household, whose records are not public records Royal Archives, Windsor 1900 onwards Royal warrant holders: annual lists of published in the London Gazette ZJ 1 or London Gazette avaliable online at The Gazette

 5.4 Suppliers of goods